GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

     template_values = {'thumbnails': thumbnails}
     ```

-1. In the `templates` directory, in the photos page HTML file, loop through the thumbnails dictionary you rendered to the template in `main.py` and display the thumbnail image and its name.
+1. Loop through the thumbnails dictionary you rendered to the template in `main.py` and display the thumbnail image and its name.
+Do this in the `templates` directory, in the photos page HTML file.

     ```html
     {% for img_url, thumbnail_reference in thumbnails.iteritems() %}